Why is Raising the Minimum Hurtful to Poor Families?

 Solution to Avoid the Minimum Wage?

 Unskilled labor are usually teens, people in their first job or people who go from unskilled job to unskilled job.
-Until the people in this category are viewed by management as being productive enough to hurt the business if they leave for a higher paying opportunity, they will list of Mutual Fund Companiesalways be paid a low wage.
+Until the people in this category are viewed by management as being productive enough to hurt the business if they leave for a higher paying opportunity, they will always be paid a low wage.
 In theory how much some gets paid is a bid situation.
 If you are making $10.00 and the company down the street just lost their best employee and they offer you $20.00 per hour, your existing company has a decision to make.
 They can counter with an offer to you to stay or let you go and try to hire and train someone to replace you.
 The good news for you is the hire process is actually expensive.
 So if you are productive, you have the upper hand.
 No matter how good you are and no other company or department wants your services, your wage will not go up in theory.
 The solution is to make yourself more marketable so the minimum wage is an issue.